The Clear Edge

 • Hiring costs for month 4: $4K–$6K recruiting plus first month salary

-• Infrastructure stress testing
+Infrastructure stress testing:

 • You must verify your $80K infrastructure actually handles scale.

-• Run 2x current volume through systems.
+• Run 2x your current volume through every system before you rely on it.

 • Example: if you have 15 clients, simulate 30.